bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-12-requirements.md

 ## General requirements

-- Make support resources available throughout the app, like during onboarding and on the app's dashboard within the BigCommerce iFrame.
+- Make support resources available throughout the app, like during onboarding and on the app's dashboard within the BigCommerce iframe.
 - Follow branding guidelines when referencing BigCommerce (see our [Media Kit](https://www.bigcommerce.com/press/media-kit/) for more information).
 Don't reference competitor platforms in the app's listing information or dashboard.
 * Use the same app name in app submission and in app content such as logos and descriptions.